 Author – Alicia Honeycutt

 Local ingredients, local flavors and local traditions are the key elements of food business.
-The farm-to-table movement is an innovative approach that focuses on sustainable development for helping local food businesses find their niche.
+There is a new innovative approach named ‘farm to table movement’ that focuses on sustainable developing local farms to sell in nearby markets in turn helping local food businesses find their niche.
 In essence, this is a social movement that promotes serving foods made from local ingredients in restaurants and fast food chains.
 Restaurateurs will either work with local farmers or they grow produce on their own.
 While farm-to-table is a new concept, it does result in an innovative form of economic development.
 With consumers becoming increasingly focused on health and locally-grown ingredients, it opens up a completely new niche.

 The farm-to-table movement is set to revolutionize the restaurant business in India.
 Take Delhi as an example.
 The city has many food businesses that practice farm-to-table food preparation.
 Caara Café is a good example since its creators believe that food should be “brought back to its origins”.
 The café is interested in making fast food healthy, giving Indians an opportunity to grab a quick bite and still enjoy delicious, locally-grown fruits and veggies.

 The farm-to-table movement is addressing a typical problem faced by the food service industry.
 It’s interesting to point out that ever since the Great Recession, many types of spending have been curbed.
 This isn’t the case in terms of dining out and visiting restaurants.
 It’s also interesting to point out that consumers are making a shift towards healthier, more sustainable restaurant concepts.
 This change in consumer attitude is making it difficult for some established restaurants and food chains to survive, which were successful in the past because they were capable of delivering a satisfactory product at a lower price.